rckwzrd/nvim-config/README.md

 `nvim = v0.10.4`

-A structured approach to configuring my Neovim "personal development environment".
-This is a learning exercise.
+A structured approach to configuring a "personal development environment" with Neovim.
+Plugins are managed with Lazy and language servers are managed with Mason.
+The goal is to identify the bare essentials for effective code editing and learn more about configuring Neovim with Lua.

-Inspired by this [kickstart configuration fork](https://github.com/rckwzrd/kickstart.nvim/tree/master) and this [yt tutorial series](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn).
+Configuration inspired by this [kickstart configuration](https://github.com/rckwzrd/kickstart.nvim/tree/master) and this [yt tutorial series](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn).

 Installation snippet, note release name can change:
 ```bash